sourabh2k15/algorithmic-efficiency/README.md

 ### Running Docker Container (Interactive)
-To use the Docker container as an interactive virtual environment, you can run a container mounted to your local data and code directories and execute the `bash` program.
+To use the Docker container as an interactive virtual environment, you can run a container with your local data and code directories mounted and execute the `bash` program.
 This may be useful if you are in the process of developing a submission.
 1. Run detached Docker Container
    ```bash
    docker run -t -d \